Sydbank: 2020s

 In October 2020, the bank acquired Alm.
 Brand Bank from Alm.
 Brand for €250 million.

+In May 2024 it was announced that the bank would buy Coop Bank with 88,000 customers from the retailer Coop amba.

+In October 2025, it was announced that the bank would merge with Arbejdernes Landsbank and Vestjysk Bank.

 SydbankFonden

-Sydbank founded SydbankFonden in 2002 which annually awards millions of dollars to charitable, cultural and popular applications.
-Among others, SydbankFonden funded the bronze sculpture "Myth" in 2008 which was awarded to Sønderborg - inspired by King Christian II, who, according to the legend, created a groove in a stone board during captivity in Sønderborg-castle Castle.
+Sydbank founded SydbankFonden in 2002 which annually awards millions to charitable, cultural and popular applications.
+Among others, SydbankFonden funded the bronze sculpture "Myth" in 2008 which was awarded to Sønderborg - inspired by King Christian II, who, according to the legend, created a groove in a stone board during captivity in Sønderborg Castle.